9 Different Types of Hawks in Arkansas

 6. Northern Goshawk

-The Northern Goshawk is a large, predatory raptor found in Arkansas.
-It has a gray and white colored head with a dark gray back, wings, and tail.
-It has yellow eyes, and its feet are yellow as well.
+The northern goshawk is a large, predatory raptor found in Arkansas.
+Its head is gray and white, and its back, wings, and tail are dark gray.
+The bird has yellow eyes and yellow feet

 This hawk is typically seen flying high above the forest canopy, searching for prey.
-They hunt mostly small mammals, such as rabbits and squirrels, but they will also take birds and reptiles.
-They typically nest in large trees but use other structures when available.
+It hunts mostly small mammals, such as rabbits and squirrels, but it will also take birds and reptiles.
+It typically nests in large trees but uses other structures when available.
 The Northern Goshawk is the largest accipiter species in Arkansas, measuring up to 24 inches long with a wingspan of over 4 feet.

 The Northern Goshawk is an aggressive predator, often chasing its prey through the forest at high speed.
 It is known for its ability to take down birds much larger than itself and is even capable of killing a snowshoe hare.
 It has also been observed that Northern Goshawks can be territorial, defending their nests against intruders.